-During 2007, > 250,000 new cases were reported.
-About 90% of these cases occurred in the following 8 countries (from the most cases to the least): India, Brazil, Indonesia, Congo, Bangladesh, Nigeria, Nepal, and Ethiopia.
-In 2006, 137 new cases were reported in the US.
-Cases occurred in 30 states, but more than half occurred in 6 states: California, Florida, Louisiana, Massachusetts, New York, and Texas.
+Globally, the number of leprosy cases is declining.
+During 2011, about 219,000 new cases were reported.
+About 80% of these cases occurred in India, Brazil, and Indonesia.
+In 2009, 213 new cases were reported in the US; 65% occurred in 7 states: California, Florida, Hawaii, Louisiana, Massachusetts, New York, and Texas.
 Most cases of leprosy in the US involve people who emigrated from developing countries.

 Leprosy can develop at any age but appears most often in people aged 5 to 15 yr or > 30.